IIP-Design/iip-chatroll/README.md

-# iip-chatroll
+# IIP Interactive Items Plugin
-Chatroll Shortcode for IIP Properties
+Chatroll, Countdown, and Add to Calendar Shortcodes for IIP Properties